Renewable energy powers are set to boom.

 The Tasmanian government has set a target of 200 per cent renewable by 2040, in recognition of their green energy export opportunity.

-The Japanese giant Mitsubishi Heavy Industries (MH) has also recently bought a stake in a local hydrogen and ammonia project developer, H2U.
-This is a huge boost for Australia’s renewable hydrogen ambition.
+The Japanese giant Mitsubishi Heavy Industries (MH) has also bought a stake in a local hydrogen and ammonia project developer, H2U.
+MHI’s investment in H2U, which includes the Eyre Peninsula Gateway Hydrogen Project, continues to be a significant boost for Australia’s renewable hydrogen ambitions.

-Thanks to these continuous developments in green hydrogen and solar energy export plans, Australia now sits in the top third position on the Ernst & Young (EY) Renewable Energy Country Attractiveness Index in late 2020.
+Thanks to these continuous developments in green hydrogen and solar energy export plans, Australia now sits in the fourth position on the Ernst & Young (EY) Renewable Energy Country Attractiveness Index as of 2024.

 Increasingly, you can also find microcosms of these countries, states or regions starting up (literally) around new technology centres like EV factories.